Peony 'Pink Hawaiian Coral'

 Summer: Herbaceous Peonies do best with an inch of water a week.

 Fall: Cut stems of Herbaceous Peonies back to soil level and remove from the area.
+Trim Itoh/Intersectional Peony stems down to 4-5", leaving stem sections, which may develop buds.
+Cutting stems to the same length will foster symmetrical growth the following year.
 Dig and divide plants now if necessary.
 Mulch new plantings with evergreen boughs or salt marsh hay after the ground freezes.

 Videos